-The movement from communism to plutocracy in China appears almost inevitable.
-Yet if plutocracy stretches too far and the gap between the rich and poor widens beyond a critical point, some form of radical neo-communism and major turmoil seems likely to emerge.
+○ The movement from communism to plutocracy in China appears almost inevitable.
+Yet if plutocracy stretches too far and the gap between the rich and poor widens beyond a critical point, some form of radical neo-communism and major turmoil is likely to emerge.

-There are many things China is rightfully proud of: its wonderful literature and art, food and tea, its knowledge of acupuncture and the martial arts, it traditional recycling methods, and basic understanding of how to enable large numbers of people to live on limited land in a degree of relative harmony.
-Not perfect harmony - but most of the time, with some modicum of peace.
-That is an accomplishment worth emulating.
+○ There are many things China is rightfully proud of: its literature and art, food and tea, its knowledge of acupuncture and the martial arts, it traditional recycling methods, and basic understanding of how to enable a large numbers of people to live on a limited space of land in a degree of relative harmony.
+Not perfect harmony on this earth is possible - but at times, it seems possible to attain a modest modicum of prosperity and peace.